AdrianosBates/AdrianosBates.github.io/_pages/about.md

 ---
 layout: single
+permalink: /about/
 author_profile: true
 ---

 Hello!
 If you're here from my resume, thanks for stopping by.
 I'm Adrian Bates, a computer science enthusiast with over a decade of hands-on experience.
+At 14, I built my first computer, sparking a journey that has evolved into a robust skill set.

 ![My PC]({{ site.baseurl }}/assets/img/my-pc.jpg "My PC"){: style="float:right; width:50%; height:50%; padding: 25px"}